 And that Driftwood is my absolute favorite although there are quite a few different ones to choose from.

 Stay tuned for more pictures soon!
 I’ll add them once I move this to our beach condo and get some new photos of it there.

 Don’t forget to hop on over and visit my friends below!

-Don’t forget to check back in on Thursday for October’s giveaway!!
+Don’t forget to check back in for this!!